 Dry fruit and chocolate bars, peanut bars, sesame, and jaggery bars, are just a few examples.
-These are easy to make and take while on the go but are a rich source of all the required nutrients.
+These are easy to make and take while on the go.

 Refueling your body after a hard workout is important for recovery, particularly if it lasts longer than 60 minutes.
-If your workout is strength-based, the food you eat is the only way for your muscles to rebuild and repair.
-If your workout is short or moderate, you can wait until the next meal.
+If a workout depends on strength, the food you eat is the only way for your muscles to rebuild and repair.
+For short or moderate workouts, you can wait until the next meal.
 If it is high intensity, strength-based, or lasts over two hours, the window for glycogen replenishment is the first 30 to 60 minutes after your workout.

-Banana with a good scoop of peanut butter is a snack which comes as a package of carbohydrate, protein, and fats.
+A banana with a good scoop of peanut butter is a snack that comes as a package of carbohydrates, protein, and fats.

-Whole wheat rolls wrapped with banana or apple slices, peanut or almond butter, and a dash of cinnamon powder, is all you need for a refreshing snack post-workout.
-Cinnamon powder is a spice linked to stabilizing blood sugar and improving brain function.
+Whole wheat rolls wrapped with banana or apple slices, peanut or almond butter, and a dash of cinnamon powder, are all you need for a refreshing snack post-workout.
+Cinnamon powder is stabilize blood sugar and improves brain function.

-Sandwich your favorite veggies like tomatoes, bell peppers, cabbage, egg and bake it.
-Toss with salt, pepper and chili flakes.
+Sandwich your favorite veggies like tomatoes, bell peppers, cabbage, and egg, and bake it.
+Toss with salt, pepper, and chili flakes.

 This shake will curb your sugar cravings.
 Add a dash of whey protein or a plant-based protein powder and cinnamon powder along with peanut butter.

-Grilled chicken and meat is a good source of lean protein.
+Grilled chicken and meat is a good sources of lean protein.
 Fish is a good source of protein and omega-3 fatty acids.

-Many studies have shown that creatine increases muscle mass, muscle fibre size, muscle strength and power, and also delays fatigue.
+Many studies have shown that creatine increases muscle mass, muscle fiber size, muscle strength, and power, and also delays fatigue.
 Taking this supplement post-workout is more effective than pre-workout.

 These refer to the essential amino acids valine, leucine, and isoleucine.
 Studies reveal that BCAAs reduce the risk of muscle damage and increase muscle protein synthesis when taken prior to workouts.
-A dose of 5 grams or more at least an hour before workout is recommended.
+A dose of 5 grams or more at least an hour before a workout is necessary for your body.

-This is the protein that is separated from the curd in the production of cheese.
+This is the protein that separates the curd in the production of cheese.
 Whey protein is rich in minerals and vitamins.
-It is absorbed quickly and provides a steady stream of amino acids which enter the blood quickly.
-This has been shown to promote gains in lean mass and strength, reduction in body fat, and increased growth hormone release.
-It can be taken pre or post workout.
+It absorbs quickly and provides a steady stream of amino acids which enter the blood quickly.
+It shows to promote gains in lean mass and strength, reduction in body fat and increased growth hormone release.

 This has limited fat and lactose and hence is considered a safer supplement for those who are lactose intolerant.

-Glutamine is the most common amino acid found in muscles.
+Glutamine is the most common amino acid that captures in muscles.
 It is the most important amino acid.
-During intense workouts, glutamine levels are greatly depleted in the body, which decreases strength, stamina, and recovery.
+During intense workouts, glutamine levels are welly consumes in the body, which decreases strength, stamina, and recovery.
 It can take at least a week for glutamine levels to return to normal.